jocoly/borpa/README.md

 | **Docker**                                                                                                      | [Download and install from Docker.com](https://docs.docker.com/engine/install/)                                                                                                                                                                 |

-### 1. Clone the repo and navigate to the backend folder.
-Here, create a file called '.env' and store a path to a local directory.
-**This will be the location inside the container where generated images are saved.**

-`OUTPUT_DIR=/app/images/`

-### 2. Open a terminal window at the project directory and build the backend Docker image.
+### 1. Open a terminal window at the project directory and build the backend Docker image.
-`cd backend && sudo docker build . -t backend-image`
+`cd backend && docker build . -t backend-image`

-### 3. Create a Docker volume with the same directory name you chose in step 1
+### 2. Create a Docker volume named 'images' (this is where images will be saved)
-`sudo docker volume create images`
+`docker volume create images`

-### 4. Start the backend server using NVIDIA runtime.
+### 3. Start the backend server using NVIDIA runtime.
 **CUDA-enabled GPU required; omit the --runtime arg to use CPU only**

 *Be sure to mount the Docker volume you just created.*

-`sudo docker run --runtime=nvidia --mount source=images,target=/app backend-image`
+`docker run --runtime=nvidia --mount source=images,target=/app backend-image`

-### 5. Copy the backend URL that outputs once the server is loaded.
+### 4. Copy the backend URL that outputs once the server is loaded.
 `http://174.134.134.45` or something similar.

-### 6. Create a new .env file (yes, another one) in the /bot/ directory; add the following lines and provide your tokens, backend URL and image directory path.
+### 5. Create a new .env file in the /bot/ directory; add the following lines and provide your tokens, backend URL and image directory path.
 **If CONTAIN_BORPA=true, the bot will only see messages in the channel with the ID provided in DISCORD_CHANNEL_ID**

 *You should still provide a DISCORD_CHANNEL_ID even if you do not want the bot contained.
 This is the channel used for the bot's self-generated images.*